jhansimatta14/codtech1/README.md

   - FINAL (3'b100): State transitioned to from STATE_1 when a is asserted (1).

     Techologies used
-    * vlsi: The primary programming language use for designing FSM
+    * VLSI: The primary programming language use for designing FSM
-    * EDA Playground:is used to executive the programe
+    * EDA Playground:Is used to executive the programe
-    * simulator:is used to obtain the output waveform
+    * SIMULATOR :Is used to obtain the output waveform